 (10) Be Mindful

-Being more present in the moment and enjoying the ride helps me keep things in perspective.
-When I’m being more mindful of the things that I do, it makes all the work meaningful and fulfilling.
+Being more present in the moment helps me keep things in perspective.
+When I’m being more mindful of the things I do, it makes all the work meaningful and fulfilling.
 And when I address this concept of purpose in my work, it gives me the right creative direction towards the accomplishment of my goals.